By Jerry Meislik

 Our first segment of the tour was arranged by our friend, bonsai artist, writer and teacher Charles Ceronio.
 Charles is well known throughout the world for his bonsai teaching and his book on Bonsai Styles of the World.
 This a classic book that deserves a spot in every bonsai lover's library.

-We were able to view Charles wonderful bonsai collection as well as stay in his lovely home and spend time with he and his wife Elsie before heading north.
+We were able to view Charles wonderful bonsai collection and spend time with he and his wife Elsie before heading north.
 Charles arranged for a several day tour to the north.
 During that time we would visit a number of bonsai collections as well as getting acquainted with the unusual and exquisite forms of natural African trees.
 Among the species we were able to see were the incredible Acacias and their flat top forms as well as the immense and memorable Baobabs.

 In this first article I will put the emphasis on Charles' bonsai collection and in a follow up article I will describe some of the natural beauty of South Africa and other bonsai collections.